mkuthan/example-beam/README.md

 ### Domain

-Screen events enriched by Publication in the global window, Publication events are broadcasted as IterableSideInput:
+Screen events enriched by publication in the global window, Publication events are broadcasted as IterableSideInput:
 Please look at source code for more details:

 * [ScreenGlobalWindowWithSideInputEnricher](src/main/scala/org/mkuthan/beam/examples/ScreenGlobalWindowWithSideInputEnricher.scala)